 1001 Nights for 1001 Bikes

-This year the eOcambo Foundation ran our first “1001 Nights for 1001 Bikes” promotion.
-This initiative will be available again in the next few years from June until October and has been set up to donate bicycles to rural Cambodian children so they can get to school.
+in 2019 the eOcambo Foundation ran our first “1001 Nights for 1001 Bikes” promotion.
+This initiative is available again in 2020 from June until October.
+It has been set up to donate bicycles to rural Cambodian children so they can get to school.

 It addresses one of the major challenges faced by rural children.
 Often children cannot continue their education because the distance to the closest school may be more than an hour’s walk away.
 Walking this distance means children are tired by the time they get to school, they can’t concentrate and fall behind.
 All rural children have to help their families generate income, they may be working in the fields helping with rice production, fishing, looking after cattle or a range of other chores.
 Then it becomes a simple equation of time, two or more hours round trip to school, plus eight hours at school leaves little time for their chores and homework.
 The need to generate an income to feed the family often has to take preference over education and children drop out of school.

 Providing a bicycle not only gives one child transport to school, but often they take another one or two children on the bike.
 The bike can be used by the entire family for transportation of people and goods.
 It is a simple thing with huge benefits.

 So far we have already made one donation to a rural primary school and we aim to do one a month in 2020.

 Guests who book one of our hotels directly through our website can receive their last night free when they sponsor a bicycle, then to thank them, eOcambo is offering 20% off room rates, food and beverage plus 30% off spa treatments when guests extend their stay.

 The eOcambo Foundation has bicycles to Rural School Children thanks to the generosity of our wonderful guests.
 We hope to donate once a month in 2020.